si-sa/Cricket-test-series-data/README.md

 # Cricket-test-series-data
-Web Scraped All Test Series Data ( Cricinfo )
+Web Scraped Data of all the test series ever played.
+Data is collected from Cricinfo and prettified and imported using beatifulSoup and Python